 The Group's operations and performance depend to a great extent on global economic conditions.
 Uncertainty about global economic conditions poses a risk to the Group's business as consumers and businesses may postpone spending.
 Discretionary spending is affected by many factors, including general business conditions, inflation, interest rates, consumer debt levels, unemployment rates, availability of consumer credit, conditions in the real estate and mortgage markets, currency exchange rates, events impacting countries' healthcare systems such as pandemics, and other matters that influence consumer confidence.
-All of these factors are outside the Group's control.
+Economic conditions may be affected by various events that are beyond the Group's control, such as natural disasters and epidemics (e.g., the outbreak of COVID-19).
+As COVID-19 has developed into a global pandemic, the impact of the COVID-19 pandemic itself, related containment measures and resulting extensive economic turbulence or global power struggles continue to cause high uncertainty to global trade, geopolitics or trajectories of economies.
+The COVID-19 pandemic led to temporary closures of a significant number of the Group's stores globally for long periods of time and may lead to further periods of enforced closure.
+Furthermore, customers' fears of contracting the virus as well as local distancing restrictions limiting numbers of customers in stores has significantly reduced customer footfall.
+As a result, revenue from the great majority of the Group's physical stores, not just those that have been closed, has been and may in future continue to be materially adversely affected.
+COVID 19 also had a significant adverse effect on consumer confidence throughout 2020 and continues to do so in 2021.
+The future development of the COVID-19 pandemic remains uncertain and depends on the spread of the virus, the emergence of new strains and the response of the local authorities and the global community, including in respect of the efficacy of vaccines and the success of vaccination programmes.
+The global COVID-19 pandemic may continue to further amplify the uncertainties the Group faces.
 Consumer purchases of discretionary items, such as the Group's clothing and other fashion items, generally decline during periods when disposable income is adversely affected or when there is economic uncertainty.
 If this occurs, the Group's business, results of operations, financial condition and cash flows could be materially adversely affected.

 In the event of financial turmoil affecting the banking system and financial markets, consolidation of the financial services industry or significant failure of financial services institutions, there could be tightening of the credit markets, decreased liquidity and extreme volatility in fixed income, credit, currency and equity markets.
 Any such a credit crisis could have material adverse effects on the Group's business, including restructurings, bankruptcies, liquidations and other unfavourable events for the Group's consumers, customers, vendors, suppliers, logistics providers, other service providers and the financial institutions that are counterparties to the Group's credit facilities and other derivative transactions.
-If third parties on which the Group relies for goods and services are unable to overcome financial difficulties resulting from a deterioration of global economic conditions or if the counterparties to the Group's business, results of operations, financial condition and cash flows could be materially adversely affected.
+If third parties on which the Group relies for goods and services are unable to overcome financial difficulties resulting from a deterioration of global economic conditions or if the counterparties to the Group's credit facilities or the Group's derivative transactions do not perform their obligations as intended, the Group's business, results of operations, financial condition and cash flows could be materially adversely affected.